AngeloFranciscoSA/AngeloFranciscoSA/README.md

 ## Professional Experience

-I'm a Python developer focused in Backend.
+I'm a Backend developer.

 I started my carrer like teacher, I gived TI's Class from a small school in my city in 2019, I stayed there from 3 months.

 After this, I start to working in Embraer SA as a Intern.
 Stay there from 1 year and 9 months, there I learned Python and Data Science.

 Nowadays, I'm working in TrackCash a Startup in my city.
-I'm responsible to API and Interfaces.
+I'm responsible to API and Laravel backend.

 ## About me